Skip to content

 Advancing Real Change (ARC), Inc. began the Muhammad-White Award in 2020 to recognize and celebrate a mitigation professional’s excellence throughout their career.

 This award has been named for two clients who have played key roles in ARC, Inc.’s history.
-Malachi Muhhammad was sentenced to life in prison at age 17 and released in 2020.
+Malachi Muhammad was sentenced to life in prison at age 17 and released in 2020.
 Our relationship with Malachi helped Advancing Real Change, Inc., better understand the critical role of the client relationship in achieving just outcomes and success after re-entry.
 And another client who helped us advance mitigation to areas beyond capital work.
 This award represents the many lessons we have learned from each of our clients and their legacy in the way we carry those lessons forward in our work.

 The recipient of this award will be someone who has raised the standard of mitigation, not only for their clients, but also for the criminal defense community.